 Preparation Prior to Laying Boundary Wire

-Having the whole lawn as a single zone isn’t a problem for most people, even with flowerbeds in the middle of the lawn.
-To zone around a flowerbed in the middle of the lawn you simple lay the boundary wire from the edge of the lawn to the flowerbed, around the flowerbed, and then back to the edge of the lawn.
+Having the whole lawn as a single zone isn’t a problem for most people, even with flowerbeds in the middle of their lawn.
+To zone around a flowerbed in the middle of the lawn, you simply lay the boundary wire from the edge of the lawn to the flowerbed, around the flowerbed, and then back to the edge of the lawn.

-If like me, you have part of the lawn planted with spring bulbs, the last thing you want is the robotic lawnmower munching on your daffodils in the spring; therefore my desire to multi-zone.
+If like me you have part of the lawn planted with spring bulbs, the last thing you want is the robotic lawnmower munching on your daffodils in the spring; hence my desire to multi-zone.

-The limitation preventing multi-zoning is the boundary wire is an electrical circuit with one live and one neutral terminal at the charging station, so there is no option for a second (alternative) circuit.
-Although some of the high end Models resolve this problem by allowing you to use an apt on a smart phone to teach your robotic lawnmower different zones, and then program it on when to use which zone.
+The limitation preventing multi-zoning is that the boundary wire is an electrical circuit with one live and one neutral terminal at the charging station, so there is no option for a second (alternative) circuit.
+Some of the high-end models resolve this problem by allowing you to use an app on a smartphone to teach your robotic lawnmower different zones and then program it on when to use which zone.

 My Choice of Robotic Lawnmower

 Having looked at the options available for around £500 ($750) we opted to get the Landroid S Basic 300 Robotic Lawnmower by Worx.
-The deciding factors being:-
+The deciding factors were:

 - The cutting blades are off-set to one side, so that the Robotic Lawnmower cuts close to the boundary edge of the lawn, albeit you still need to periodically use a strimmer to tidy up the edges; but a minor job compared to regularly cutting the whole lawn once or twice a week.